kai824/tp/docs/UserGuide.md

 # TalentFolio User Guide

 TalentFolio is a powerful yet easy-to-use application designed for hiring managers to efficiently manage information on job candidates.
 It is optimized for users who prefer a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you're a fast typist, TalentFolio can significantly speed up your hiring workflow and lets you handle your recruitment tasks much more efficiently compared to traditional GUI applications!
+If you're a fast typist, TalentFolio can significantly speed up your hiring workflow!

 <!-- * Table of Contents -->
 ## Table of Contents